carlosdagos/casscoon/README.markdown

 Sometimes you'll get an error about `"libcassandra.so": No such file or directory`

-This is because your LD_LIBRARY_PATH is empty, and the compiled output needs that library to work after it has been linked and compiled.
+This is because your LD_LIBRARY_PATH is empty, and the driver needs that library to work after it has been linked and compiled.
 Normally this can be solved by doing

 	export LD_LIBRARY_PATH=/usr/local/lib/